 Ph – hysteresis loss in watts

-Ƞ – hysteresis or Steinmetz’s constant in J/m3, its value depends upon the nature of magnetic material.
+Ƞ – hysteresis or Steinmetz’s constant in J/m3, its value depends upon the nature of the magnetic material.

 Bmax – maximum value of the flux density in the magnetic material in wb/m2

 f – number of cycles of magnetisation made per second